AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootManyToManySetAndOrderBy/README.md

 **Key points:**\
      - ask the database to handle ordering and Hibernate to preserve this order via `@OrderBy`\
-     - this works with `HashSet`, but doesn't provide consistency over all transition states (e.g., over transient state)\
+     - this works with `HashSet`, but doesn't provide consistency across all transition states (e.g., over transient state)\
-     - for consistency over transient state as well, consider using explicitly `LinkedHashSet` instead of `HashSet`
+     - for consistency across transient state as well, consider using explicitly `LinkedHashSet` instead of `HashSet`

 **Note:** Alternatively, we can use `@OrderColumn`.
 This gets materialized in an additional column in the junction table.
 This is needed for maintaining a permanent ordering of the related data.